 There we go.

-I just vacuumed all the YOU out of your product submissions.
+I just vacuumed all the YOU out of your pitch emails to stores.

 All your anxiety about approaching a store and your wild imaginings about what might happen if they actually placed an order, have been compacted into this tiny bale of fluff.

 Now we’ve got a big, empty space, ready to be filled up with what really matters.

 The specific retailer you’re writing to.
 Their unique point of view.